barguzin/ucsb_geog172/_sources/labs/lab3.md

 ```

 ````

+1. Find your area of interest: for last names starting with A-G (West), H-M (Midwest), N-S (Northeast), T-Z (South).
+Filter temperature data to include only the area of your interest.
+See [this link](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf) for a list of state names.
+2. What is the average temperature in the area of your choice.
+(Use .mean() function).
+3. Group your data by year and plot average temperature in your assigned region as a time-series plot.
+4. Group your data by 'state' and caclulate average temperature for each state.
+Create a Figure with two subfigures.
+Add a choropleth map for each subfigure plotting average temperature per state using two different types of classification (choose any).
+5. Create two dataframes: **weather_1980_2000** and **weather_2000_2020** by filtering your data on year of observation.
 6. Group two newly created datasets by 'state' and caclulate average temperature for each state.
 Create a Figure with two subfires.
 Add a choropleth map generated from **weather_1980_2000** and **quantile** classification to the **left** subfigure.
 Add a choropleth map generated from **weather_2000_2020** and **quantile** classification to the **right** subfigure.
 7. Create a Figure with two subfires.
 Add a choropleth map generated from **weather_1980_2000** and **mean standard deviation** classification to the **left** subfigure.
 Add a choropleth map generated from **weather_2000_2020** and **mean standard deviation** classification to the **right** subfigure.
 8. Comment on every plot using markdown to format your asnwer.